 - Transportation to and from the parks and resorts can be a bit of a pain (see frustrations) but your parking pass allows you to park in ANY resort parking lot.
 On the night we had the scheduled character dinner, we drove to the Grand Floridian and parked, then after our dinner, we used the monorail to go back into the Magic Kingdom for the fireworks show.
 After the fireworks, we took the monorail back to the Grand Floridian and drove back to our site avoiding long lines at the boat launch and bus depots.

 - If you are going back into a theme park on the same morning you have to check out of the campground, there are plenty of RV/camper parking spaces in the “extra car” parking area where you could stow your rig while you make a few more memories.

 - Transportation!
 Allow for way more time to get places than you expect it will take.
 We were attempting to make it to the morning rope drop ceremony (highly recommend) on our first day at the parks.
 However when we got to the boat launch (which is the main way to get to the Magic Kingdom from the campground) fog had prevented boats AND the monorail from running!
 The only way there was the bus (which takes about an hour due to all the stops).

-- Disney’s website for making reservations, as well as their customer service hot line, were not very good in our opinion.
+- At the time of our visit, Disney’s website for making reservations, as well as their customer service hot line, were not very good in our opinion.
 We initially reserved a preferred campsite, but after receiving some mailings, we began to grow concerned the site might not have been the right size for my dad’s camper.
 It took several phone calls to determine that we needed a premium site instead.
 We wish Disney’s online reservation system had been more specific and streamlined so we could have avoided the extra hassle.